-Second, our analysis has focused on the effects of monetary policy and technology shocks, while abstracting from other sources of economic fluctuations.
-In particular, Auclert et. al. (2023) study the effects of fiscal shocks through the lenses of an intertemporal Keynesian cross logic, where a key role is played by the intertemporal marginal propensities to consume out of income shocks (iMPCs), and their interactions with public deficits.
+Second, our analysis has focused mainly on the effects of monetary policy and technology shocks while abstracting from other sources of economic fluctuations.
+In particular, Auclert et al. (2024) study the effects of fiscal shocks through the lens of an intertemporal Keynesian cross logic, where a key role is played by the intertemporal marginal propensities to consume out-of-income shocks (iMPCs) and their interactions with public deficits.
 Determining whether simple TANK models can account for the empirical evidence on iMPCs remains an open question.
-For instance, Fagereng et. al. (2021), using rich tax-registry data for Norwegian households, estimate large MPCs out of lottery wins (about 0.5), that persist for several years.
-As argued by Auclert et. al. (forthcoming), this finding could be rationalized by certain HANK models, but is inconsistent with representative agent models -featuring a low MPC at all horizons- and with TANK models -where the MPC falls abruptly after one period.
-Sahm et. al. (2010), Borusyak et al. (2024), and Orchard et. al. (2023) estimate the MPCs out of the 2008 rebate using U.S. survey data, and find a smaller MPC on impact (below 0.3) that remain positive for at most few months.
-This latter finding can be matched by the simple TANK models discussed above, which would then provide a good approximation to study the effects of fiscal shocks.
+For instance, Fagereng, Holm, and Natvik (2021), using rich tax-registry data for Norwegian households, estimate large MPCs out of lottery wins on impact (about 0.5) but which persist for several years.
+As argued by Auclert et al. (2024), this finding could be rationalized by certain HANK models but is inconsistent with representative agent models-featuring a low MPC at all horizons-and with TANK models-where the MPC falls abruptly after one period.
+Sahm, Shapiro, and Slemrod (2010), Borusyak, Jaravel, and Spiess (2024), and Orchard, Ramey, and Wieland (2023) estimate the MPCs out of the 2008 rebate using US survey data and find a smaller MPC on impact (below 0.3) that remains positive for at most few months.
+Similar findings emerge in Boehm, Fize, and Jaravel (2024) using a randomized experiment involving a debit card gift to a subset of bank customers.
+Some of these findings can be matched by the simple TANK models discussed above, which would then provide a good approximation to study the effects of fiscal shocks.

-Third, we have argued that household heterogeneity plays a limited role for aggregate fluctuations when the central bank seeks to stabilize inflation, as it is the case when it follows an empirically plausible Taylor rule.
-This result rationalizes the empirical findings of Bayer et. al. (2024) and Bilbiie et. al. (2023) who estimate medium-scale heterogeneous agent models, and conclude that household heterogeneity does not fundamentally alter our understanding of the causes and consequences of aggregate fluctuations.
-Also, our results are broadly consistent with the findings in McKay and Wolf (2023), who argue that many of the redistributive channels at work in HANK economies operate in opposite directions, and tend to offset each other, so that the response of aggregate consumption is not too dissimilar to what would arise in a representative agent model, even though the transmission channels could be different.
+Third, we have argued that household heterogeneity plays a limited role for aggregate fluctuations when the central bank seeks to stabilize inflation, as is the case when it follows an empirically plausible Taylor rule.
+This result rationalizes the empirical findings of Bayer, Born, and Luetticke (2024) and Bilbiie, Primiceri, and Tambalotti (2023), who estimate medium-scale heterogeneous agent models and conclude that household heterogeneity does not fundamentally alter our understanding of the causes and consequences of aggregate fluctuations.30 Also, our results are broadly consistent with the findings in McKay and Wolf (2023), who argue that many of the redistributive channels at work in HANK economies operate in opposite directions and tend to offset each other so that the response of aggregate consumption is not too dissimilar to what would arise in a representative agent model, even though the transmission channels could be different.